gfilicetti/gke-github-deployment/README.md

 > __Note:__ Due to the need for potentially 15k+ nodes, configuration and deployment of multiple Autopilot clusters must be supported.

+Instructions for building container images can be [found here](./containers/README.md).

 ## Setting up your Project

 1. First authenticate to Google Cloud: